sergeykomlach/AdvancedBiometricPromptCompat/README.md

 **Bugfix: FaceId doesn't work on Honor** check for camera access on Huawei/Honor devices

 **Improvement: auth dismiss** more correct auth cancel for non-modern methods

-December 28, 2022

-Code cleanup and minor fixes

-December 23, 2022

-**Improvement: Soter-Core added to project** instead of downloading from jitpack.io

-November 14, 2022

-**Bugfix: Crash on Android 4.1** - fixed crash when RenderScript executed

-**Feature: Added Lava FaceID impl** - FaceID for Lava devices, not tested

-November 8, 2022

-**Bugfix: Cryptography** - wrong vector was used

-**Feature: Silent Auth implemented** - added solution that allow to recognize the user without any UI (not all devices)

 ## Test app